Tammy Glover

-Tammy Glover is a television producer, film producer, and musician.
+Tammy Glover is an American television producer, film producer, and musician.
 She served as the VP of Production for Comedy Central from 2007 to 2011, Senior Vice President of Production for FremantleMedia and is currently the Head of Physical Production for TNT, TBS, and TruTV, part of Warner Bros Discovery.
-Glover was on the Board of Governors for the Academy of Television Arts & Sciences representing Production Executives.
-She played drums for Sparks from 1997 to 2011 and contributed to BBC Radio 6 Music's This Town Ain't Big Enough For Both Of Us: The Story Of Sparks presented by Mark Radcliffe.
-She also performs with Billy Zimmer (from Calgary) as the duo Thorcraft Cobra.
+Glover was on the Board of Governors for the Academy of Television Arts & Sciences, representing production executives.
+She played drums for Sparks from 1997 to 2011 and contributed to BBC Radio 6 Music's This Town Ain't Big Enough For Both Of Us: The Story Of Sparks, presented by Mark Radcliffe.
+She also performs with guitarist Billy Zimmer in the duo Thorcraft Cobra.
 Modern Drummer has done a number of features on Glover. and she has contributed session work for many projects, including solo work for David Dattner, and playing live drums for the Peter G Adams soundtrack of CodeGirl.